Gospel harmony: Overview

 One challenge with any form of harmonizing is that events are sometimes described in a different order in different accounts – the Synoptic Gospels, for instance, describe Jesus overturning tables in the Temple at Jerusalem in the last week of his life, whereas the Gospel of John records a counterpart event only towards the beginning of Jesus's ministry.
 Harmonists must either choose which time they think is correct, or conclude that separate events are described.
 Lutheran theologian Andreas Osiander, for instance, proposed in Harmonia evangelica (1537) that Jesus must have been crowned with thorns twice, and that there were three separate episodes of cleansing of the Temple.
 On the other hand, commentators have long noted that the individual gospels are not written in a rigorously chronological format.
 This means that an event can be described as falling at two different times and still be the same event, so that the substantive details can be properly brought together in a harmony, although the harmonist will still have the task of deciding which of the two times is more probable.

 A less common but more serious difficulty arises if the gospels diverge in their substantive description of an event.
 An example is the incident involving the centurion whose servant is healed at a distance.
 In the Gospel of Matthew the centurion comes to Jesus in person; in the Luke version he sends Jewish elders.
-Since these accounts are clearly describing the same event, the harmonist must decide which is the more accurate description or else devise a composite account.
+Since these accounts are probably describing the same event, the harmonist must decide which is the more accurate description or else devise a composite account.

 The modern academic view, based on the broadly accepted principle that Matthew and Luke were written using Mark as a source, seeks to explain the differences between the texts in terms of this process of composition.
 For example, Mark describes John the Baptist as preaching the forgiveness of sins, a detail which is dropped by Matthew, perhaps in the belief that the forgiveness of sins was exclusive to Jesus.